wellspringcp/wellspring/01-principles/01-principles.md

 ## Republic, not Democracy

 The rule of law (i.e., "Republicanism") is that form of government which equally subjects **all** conagents to a publicly published body of law (constitution + legislation) which all conagents can read and make preparations to govern themselves by.
 It differs from other forms of government in that every other form of government is rule by whim - whether rule by whim of a single individual or rule by whim of a group or collection of groups.
-- Democracy
-: Rule of some defined majority.
-In a democracy the changing whims of some defined majority **is** the law.
-Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that controlling majority occurs, the laws on the books will soon follow.
-The law is what inhabits the minds (i.e., the whim) of that defined majority.
-- Kakistocracy
-: Rule of judges.
-In a Kakistocracy, the changing whims of some subset of the Judiciary **is** the law.
-Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that controlling group in the Judiciary occurs, the laws on the books will soon follow.
-The law is what inhabits the minds (i.e., the whim) of that subset of the judiciary.
-- Monarchy
-: Rule of kings.
-In a Monarchy, the changing whims of some defined royal lineage **is** the law.
-Irrespective of what may be written down in the law books at any given time, if a shift in the mind of that royal lineage occurs, the laws on the books will soon follow.
-The law is what inhabits the minds (i.e., the whim) of some royal lineage.

-...And so on. `WS` rejects all forms of rule by whim, including rule by whim of a majority (i.e., "Democracy").
-We are a republic.
-We are ruled by a publicly published document.
-We are not ruled by arbitrary whim.
+`WS` rejects all forms of rule by whim, including rule by whim of a majority (i.e., "Democracy"). `WS` establishes a republic are ruled by a publicly published document and not by arbitrary whim.
 All conagents are equally subject to the same document, which can be read, understood and **predicted** by all, and which applies equally to all and most importantly, which resists **impulsive** changes.

 ## A word on "Equality"

 `WS` would like to make it clear and unambiguous that it the **only** form of equality which it values is equality of the application of laws (i.e., "Rule of Law", or "Republicanism").
 WS explicitly does **not** value equality of opportunity or equality of outcome as legislative goals.
-This is not to in any way disparage efforts to create equality of opportunity or equality of outcome pursued in the **private sector** via market mechanisms.
+This is not to in any way disparage efforts to create equality of opportunity or equality of outcome pursued in the **private sector** via private mechanisms.
 The Gov't however shall not pursue equality of opportunity or outcome through law.
 The gov't notwithstanding **shall** pursue equality of the enforcement of the laws on **all** conagents.

+The government may however, pursue the equality of opportunity in **only** one areas: access to the court system.
+Government may provide mechanisms to ensure that private property enforcement is as easily accessible to the poor as to the rich.
+When an indepagent suffers a private property violation, the financial costs should not be a limiting factor in whether or not they pursue redress in court.

+Any politician introducing a bill which would seek to pursue either of the following:
-- Any law which pursues equality of outcome shall be unenforceable.
+- Equality of outcome
-- Any law which pursues equality of opportunity outside of equality of access to the courts for justice, shall be unenforceable.
+- Equality of opportunity (outside of equality of access to the courts).

+...Shall become an outlaw after 1 hour upon being judged so to have done.

 ## Role of Government